Washington State Department of Health

 Context

 Washington state has a decentralized governmental public health system comprising 35 autonomous local health jurisdictions under the authority of county government and local boards of health, a state department of health, a state board of health, and 29 federally recognized sovereign tribal nations and Indian health programs.
 The Foundational Public Health Services Steering Committee is the decision-making body for efforts to support the provision of foundational services across the state.
-Legislation passed with bipartisan support in 2019 (RCW and) reflects recommendations from elected officials to mandate the provision of Foundational Public Health Services (FPHS).
+Legislation passed with bipartisan support in 2019 (RCW 43.70.512 and 40.70.515) reflects recommendations from elected officials to mandate the provision of Foundational Public Health Services (FPHS).
 The accountability process described in this case study is part of Washington’s system-wide effort to secure and maintain adequate and stable funding for FPHS by demonstrating the value and impact of these services across the public health system.

 Key Actions